clojure/tools.cli/README.md

 # tools.cli

-Clargon is a Command Line ARG parser...ON.
-An attempt at creating a OptParser-like thing for clojure, but with the added bonus of nested groups of arguments.
+tools.cli is a command line argument parser, with the added bonus of nested groups of arguments.

 ## Usage

 Example:

-    (clargon args
+    (cli args
          (required ["-p" "--port" "Listen on this port"] #(Integer. %)) (optional ["--host" "The hostname" :default "localhost"])
          (optional ["--verbose" :default true])